lokeshreddy007/TensorFlow/README.md

 # TensorFlow
-this is simple TensorFlow basic tutorial for begineer's using example!!
+this is simple TensorFlow basic example!!